budulinek/arduino-altherma-controller/README.md

 ### 3. Virtual UDP Input

 Download the Loxone template **[VIU_Daikin Altherma.xml](VIU_Daikin Altherma.xml)**.
-Open Loxone Config and in the periphery tree mark Virtual Inputs, then go to UDP Device Templates > Import Template ... in the menu bar:
+Open Loxone Config and in the periphery tree mark `Virtual Inputs`, then go to UDP Device Templates > Import Template ... in the menu bar:

 <img src="pics/loxone1.png" />

 Find the template you have downloaded and import the template.
-You should see Daikin Altherma with a number of Virtual UDP Input Commands.
+You should see Daikin Altherma with a number of `Virtual UDP Input Commands`.
 Change the Sender IP address (= IP of your Arduino controller) or UDP port if needed.

 <img src="pics/loxone2.png" />

 Just drag and drop individual inputs into your Loxone plan and you are ready to go.
 The only challenge are compound inputs containing multiple digital inputs in one byte.
 Names of these compound inputs end with `_B`.
-You need to connect these compound inputs to a **Binary Decoder** block and decode individual digital inputs according to the provided hint.
+You need to connect these compound inputs to a `Binary Decoder` block and decode individual digital inputs according to the provided hint.
 Here is an example of `Valves_B` compound input:
 <img src="pics/loxone3.png" />

 ### 4. Virtual Output

 Virtual Output will only work if the Arduino controller is connected to the P1/P2 bus (can write to the bus).
 Moreover, writeable command are device-specific.
-The Virtual Output Commands provided in the template may (with no guarantee) work only with **Daikin Altherma LT (EHVH(H/X/Z))** heat pumps. <ins>**Use at your own risk!!!**</ins>
+The Virtual Output Commands provided in the template may (with no guarantee) work only with **Daikin Altherma LT (EHVH(H/X/Z))** heat pumps. **<ins>Use at your own risk!!!</ins>**

 Download the Loxone template **[VO_Daikin Altherma LT.xml](VO_Daikin Altherma LT.xml)**.
-Open Loxone Config and in the periphery tree mark Virtual Outputs, then go to Device Templates > Import Template ... in the menu bar.
+Open Loxone Config and in the periphery tree mark `Virtual Outputs`, then go to Device Templates > Import Template ... in the menu bar.
 Find the template you have downloaded and import the template.
-You should see Daikin Altherma LT with a number of Virtual Output Commands.
+You should see Daikin Altherma LT with a number of `Virtual Output Commands`.
 Change the IP address or UDP port if needed:

 <img src="pics/loxone4.png" />